Hadleigh-Schwartz/social-opendatacam/cvat/README.md

 Check out the video [here](https://youtu.be/vfM4XsVKdgQ) for a demonstration.

 1. Download Test-Task1.zip.
-Scroll up and click Test-Task1.zip.
-At the next page, click Download.
+To do so, scroll up and click Test-Task1.zip.
+On the page you're brought to, click Download.
 2. Open a terminal and enter the following commands, one by one.
-If you need you can refer back to the installation videos for instructions on how to open/use the terminal on your computer depending on its operating system.
+If needed, you can refer back to the installation videos for instructions on how to open/use the terminal on your computer.
   ```
   cd ~/cvat